-- Tasks – Make note of any interaction (phone call, writing a proposal, sending an email etc) you have with your contacts and schedule tasks for the future.
+- Tasks – Make note of any interaction (phone call, writing a proposal, sending an email, etc) and schedule tasks for the future.

+That said, a CRM is really kicked into gear when you use it for teams.
 Each employee at your business can have their own account with personalized tasks and opportunities.
-However, as they add client and sale information, it will go to a singular database.
-(As an administrator you can view who enters what and set restrictions on what employees can access, but we’ll describe this more later.)
+However, as they add client and sale information, it will go to a single database (As an administrator you can view who enters what and set restrictions on what employees can access, but we’ll describe this more below).

 Often managers are flying blind to the productivity and effectiveness of their staff.
-Assuming your employees stick to the software and enter data properly, however, you’ll have quick access to the following insight, on the individual, team and company-wide level:
+As long as your employees stick to the software and enter data properly, a CRM will give you immediate access to the following insight:

 - Productivity– Who is finishing their tasks?
 In what amount of time and with what results?

-CRM software has numerous benefits that you can take advantage of on multiple levels.
-However, it’s important to keep in mind that the software is only as strong as the data that’s entered.
+We’ve shown you a lot of cool things you can do with a CRM.
+The most important thing to remember, however, is that a CRM needs to be used consistently in order for it to work.
 If your employees aren’t motivated to use it, or if they find it too confusing, the software won’t do you much use.
-Stick with a platform that handles basic functions reliably and intuitively.
-And if you need help, check out our CRM software guide to compare top brands.
+Stick with a platform that handles basic functions reliably and intuitively – and if you need help, check out our CRM software guide to compare options and see our top recommendations.